robert-bl/MyPlates/README.md

 </picture>

 ## *Description*:
-This is a recipe website that allows users create an account and upload their own personal recipes.
-Users can also review other user recipes by giving a star review out of 5 stars and leave a critique.
+This is a recipe website that allows users to create an account and upload their own personal recipes.
+Users can also review other user recipes by giving a star review out of 5 stars and leaving a critique.
+After signing on to an account, you can create a recipe by accessing the user page.
+Once posted, you can check it out on the recipe list.
+When a recipe is clicked, you can see the directions and ingredients listed.
+Users can also see, edit, and post their reviews on the recipe page.

 ### *How to get started*:
 You can simply fork this into your github repo and clone this on your terminal.

 #### *Technologies used*:
 This was built with react js platform for the front end.
 The backend used sequelize to build the databases.
+The frontend required installing the axios, react-icon, and react-router-dom  libraries to work.

 ### *Social Links*:
 Robert Buskirk Lechner